hyperledger/toc/governing-documents/project-incubation-exit.md

 ## Introduction

-Hyperledger has defined a [lifecycle](./project-lifecycle.md) for its projects but this definition does not specify in any detail what it takes for a project to be able to transition from the *Incubation* phase to the *Graduated* phase.
+LF Decentralized Trust has defined a [lifecycle](./project-lifecycle.md) for its projects but this definition does not specify in any detail what it takes for a project to be able to transition from the *Incubation* phase to the *Graduated* phase.